 Rex and Nancy head the cattle operation.
 They bought Plum Thicket Farms in 1998, after moving from the Colorado Mountains where Nancy had a cow/calf veterinary practice.
 They built the herd to 300 cows, implementing from the outset, a detailed individual cow record system.
 Nancy utilizes this data to make bull selections and culling decisions.
 She has steadily improved the genetic quality of their herd.

 After two tours of duty with the National Guard, Rex and Nancy's son, Patrick, came home to head the farming operation.
 He currently no-till farms 2300 acres.
 Patrick is passionate about improving soil health and conserving resources.
-His wife, Krista, is a large animal veterinarian with a mobile practice in the area.
-She did a food animal internship at Kansas State Veterinary School and takes care of the herd health.

 To see more about our operation, view the video produced by the Sand County